bizley/yii2-content-tools/README.md

         'tags'  => ['p', 'h2', 'h1']
     ],

-'tags' key is optional and if omitted style can be applied to every element.
+`tags` key is optional and if omitted style can be applied to every element.

 ### language

 _default:_ `false`
 Boolean flag or language code of the widget translation.
-You can see the list of prepared translations in '@bower/contenttools/translations' folder.
+You can find the list of prepared translations in `@bower/contenttools/translations` folder.
 `false` means that widget will not be translated (default language is English).
 `true` means that widget will be translated using the application language.
 If this parameter is a string widget tries to load the translation file with the given name.